 - An individual sponsor who is a U.S. citizen, U.S. Permanent Resident, or non-immigrant legally present in the U.S., must submit a completed I-134 Affidavit of Support Form with supporting financial documents.

 Please note that these supporting financial documents will also be required at the U.S. Embassy or Consulate when you apply for your visa.

 You will apply online at this website: http://ncta.unl.edu/apply-global-students .

 During this process, you will:

 - Set up your NUID number.
 It is important that you retain this NUID number for registration and enrollment.
 Registration and enrollment will happen in later steps of your admission to NCTA.

 - Submit official secondary school transcripts, which will be verified by NCTA.

 - Verify that your deposit has been paid.

-- Submit your TOEFL scores.
-A score of 90 or above will not be required to attend an English training program.
+- Submit your TOEFL or IELTS scores.
+Students with a TOEFL score of 90 or above, or IELTS score of 6.0 with writing score of 5.5, will not be required to attend an English training program.

 - After your application is completed and your documents have been certified, you will receive a letter of acceptance.